 Parties that address the staff proposal's definition of technical assistance are generally supportive; NDC and Santa Clara emphasize that the staff proposal indicates the activities identified in the definition are not framed as an exhaustive list of eligible activities.
 Even so, CCBC, RCRC and TURN recommend adding specific activities to the proposed definition.
 We agree in large part with the additions suggested by RCRC and TURN.
-The Commission therefore adopts guidelines that include needs assessments, broadband strategic plans, and consultants and community-based organization services secured to complete reimbursable work product(s) within the definition of technical assistance in Section 3.A.
+The Commission therefore adopts guidelines that include needs assessments, broadband strategic plans, and consultants and community-based organization services secured to complete reimbursable work product(s) within the definition of technical assistance in Section 3.A, while also clarifying that the identified activities are not intended to represent the entirety of activities that meet the definition of technical assistance.

 CCBC's recommended addition of comprehensive regional plans is supported by CETF, which also recommends we add Metropolitan Planning Organizations (MPO) to the proposed definition of local agency.
 Although both of these recommendations merit consideration, the Commission elects not to adopt them at this time in favor of maintaining more local entities in the primary role of grant recipients, while encouraging and requiring demonstration of coordination among geographically overlapping jurisdictions.
 Broader entities such as MPOs will not be precluded from participating in such coordination efforts and providing input into local agencies' grant applications and subsequent work product(s).